Best Cheap Putters 2024

 Can produce some sun glare

 Off the face it feels solid and offers up a surprisingly firm and loud sound at impact given the deep grooves on the face insert.
-This remained consistent across its length, though, and the speed was enough to impart a short, controlled stroke and still get the ball to the hole.
+This remained consistent across its length and the speed was enough to impart a short, controlled stroke and still get the ball to the hole.

+In terms of aesthetics, we loved the sandstone finish on the head.
+It somehow maintains an elegant and premium look with a raw finish.
 The Bandon 3 has more of a toe hang so is ideal for players who want to have the forgiveness of a mallet and are perhaps moving from a blade.
 Indeed the putter sits flush to the ground and the winged shape helps players square the club to the golf ball at impact too.
-Overall we felt it had a similar feel to a blade putter but in a mallet form which means it may suit a wide range of players.

 Best for seniors